-RIBA International chapters
+RIBA International Chapters

 The groups are also an important source of market insight to inform the work of RIBA and, through the RIBA Regional elected representative, help the RIBA Council develop strategy to better support the wider global membership.

 RIBA International Chapters can apply to the Local Initiative Fund (LIF) on an annual basis to support delivery of member-led activity on the ground.
 LIF applications should meet the aims and objectives of the RIBA and are assessed on criteria set out in the RIBA Volunteer Handbook and approved by RIBA VP Membership.

-How to set up a new RIBA International chapter
+How to set up a new RIBA International Chapter

-To apply to set up a new Chapter there must be a minimum of 50 Chartered members who support the proposals with a group of at least five and no more than eight volunteer members to form an initial steering group.
+To apply to set up a new chapter, there must be a minimum of 50 chartered members who support the proposals, with a group of at least five and no more than eight volunteer members to form an initial steering group.

-Once the 50 signatures have been achieved the Steering Group works closely with their relevant RIBA team to produce an outline activity plan and business case for the Chapter which is submitted for approval to the RIBA Board.
+Once the 50 signatures have been achieved, the steering group works closely with their relevant RIBA team to produce an outline activity plan and business case for the chapter, which is submitted for approval to the RIBA Board.